End of Life Vehicles

-The end of a SEAT’s road life is not the end of our responsibility for it.
-We take the entire life cycle of our vehicles and their environmental impact into account.
+The end of life on the road for a SEAT doesn't mean that we no longer take responsibility for it.
+We take the entire life cycle of our vehicles and their impact on the environment into account.

-Just because a SEAT is engineered for sportiness doesn’t mean it hasn’t got strong envronmental credentials built-in, too.
+Just because a SEAT is engineered for performance doesn’t mean that we don't consider the future too.

-Here are three good reasons why buying a SEAT is good for both your driving enjoyment and Mother Nature:
+Here are three good reasons why buying a SEAT is good for today and tomorrow:

-3. Engine efficiency - We install engines with highly precise TDI and FSI technologies.
-This means energy loss via heat and mechanical friction is substantially reduced, lowering fuel consumption even more.
-That's extremely advanced technology for an incredibly simple outcome.
+- Engine efficiency - We design engines with highly precise technology.
+This means energy loss via heat and mechanical friction is minimised whilst optimising fuel consumption.
+That's advanced technology for an incredibly simple outcome.

 Reusability and Recyclabilty